Highly Sensitive Person Test

 You will find the answers to this question in our e-book.

-And finally, we would like to touch upon one more aspect selected from the wide spectrum of the Highly Sensitive Person.
+Finally, we would like to touch upon one more aspect selected from the wide spectrum of the Highly Sensitive Person.
 Well, research conducted by Elaine N. Aron and her team confirmed that the trait of high sensitivity does not depend on gender.
 In other words, there are roughly equal numbers of women and men in the population of Highly Sensitive People.

 On the other hand, men completing the HSP test get lower results.
 How is this possible?